TEK-Nemesis/libnoise-modern/README.md

 ## License

 `libnoise-modern` is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later, consistent with the original `libnoise` library.
 See `COPYING.txt` for details.

-## Version

-This is **version 1.1.0** of `libnoise-modern`.
-Once testing is complete, a release will be created on GitHub at github.com/TEK-Nemesis/libnoise-modern.

 ## Contact